dept/tamtam-frontend-setup/README.md

 <br/><br/>Note that when you change the number of columns, the class name of the grid changes as well. `grid-12` means this is a grid of 12 columns.
 So when you change the number of columns to f.e.
 5, the grid's class name becomes: `grid-5`.
 It is also possible to create multiple grids, instead of a single map assigned to the `$grid-config`, simply assign a list of multiple maps.

+__columns__

+Use column classes to define the columns width.
+There is a default class you can use such as `col-12` or `col-6`.
+This will set the width to 12 -or- 6 columns wide.
+You can override this at breakpoints by using the modifier classes such as `col-md-6`, here the column will switch to 6 columns width when this breakpoint is reached.
+How wide a `col-6` actually is depends on the grid.
+If the `col-6` is inside of a `grid-12` it will be 50% wide.
+But if it were inside of a `grid-6` it would be 100% wide.

 ### Grid example ###